Bulgaria with kids,

 Bulgaria with little kids works best when you slow down.
 Our approach: book a comfortable home base, plan one thing a day, and leave room for the rest.
 Here’s the whole plan — one week, how to stretch it to two, and the honest costs from Boston.

-Heads-up in our own voice: we’ve personally based in Sofia.
-The Plovdiv and Black Sea ideas below are well-researched recommendations we’d love to do next — not yet firsthand.
+Heads-up in our own voice: we’ve personally based in Sofia for a week.
+The Plovdiv and Black Sea ideas further down are well-researched recommendations we’d love to do next — not yet firsthand.
 We’ll update this guide with the real thing once we’ve been.

-- Alexander Nevsky Cathedral — golden domes; awe with zero ticket stress.
+- Alexander Nevsky Cathedral — golden domes and awe, with zero ticket stress

 What landed — and what we’d skip